Azure/azure-sphere-samples/Samples/AzureIoT/IoTHub.md

 Follow these steps to gather the information and configure the application:

-1. Log in to the Azure Portal and navigate to your navigate to your Azure IoT Hub.
+1. Log in to the Azure Portal and navigate to your Azure IoT Hub.
 You will need to refer to this later while configuring the application.

 1. Find the app_manifest.json file in your sample directory and open it.

 1. Update the **CmdArgs** field of the app_manifest.json file:
    - To configure the sample to connect directly to the IoT Hub, copy and paste the following line into the  **CmdArgs** field of the app_manifest.json file:

-      `"--ConnectionType Direct"`
+      `"--ConnectionType", "Direct"`

    - In the Azure portal, on the summary screen at the top right of your device provisioning service, copy the Hostname of Azure IoT Hub and paste it into the **CmdArgs** field of the app_manifest.json file as an argument to the Hostname option, as shown below:

-      `"--Hostname <azure_iot_hub_hostname>"`
+      `"--Hostname", "<azure_iot_hub_hostname>"`

    - At the command prompt, run the following command to get the Device ID: